Time For The Family To Say No!

-For the Libertarian Party the growing encroachment on civil liberties, family autonomy and the encouraging of family breakdown through perverse welfare and tax policies, is a grave concern.
-However the Libertarian Party takes a slightly different stance to Rees-Mogg, rather than calling for more State support it simply demands the State cease meddling in private family life.
+For libertarians the growing encroachment on civil liberties, family autonomy and the encouraging of family breakdown through perverse welfare and tax policies, is a grave concern.
+However I take a slightly different stance to Rees-Mogg, rather than calling for more State support I simply demand the State cease meddling in private family life.

 Eroding Family Autonomy

 Recent years have seen family after family be awarded fines, or taken to court, over the parental decision to take their family on a holiday during term time.
 We are not talking repeat truants here.
 Nor are we talking feckless and neglectful parents who don’t care whether their kids get an education or not.
 We are talking about ordinary, reasonable, parents like you or me.

 Without a mandate from the voter our government decided that parents should no longer be allowed to make certain decisions for their families.
 The State unilaterally imposed an expectation on schools that had the effect of manipulating school leaders into doing the government’s dirty work – to challenge and undermine parental authority and family autonomy.

 Under the guise of ‘improving standards’, but without a shred of evidence to back it up, the state implies poor parenting of those who dare to act as families always have – which is to make decisions about their children’s upbringing without asking the state or school for permission or approval.